County judge: Texas

-In Texas, the County Judge is essentially the chief executive officer in the county.
-County Judges preside over the county's commissioners court, which is the county's governing body; they do not preside over a judicial court.
+In Texas, the county judge is essentially the chief executive officer in the county.
+County judges preside over the county's commissioners court, which is the county's governing body; they do not preside over a judicial court.
 It is similar to the position of county executive in other US states.

-In Texas, the County Courts have original jurisdiction established under sections 15 to 17 of Article V of the State Constitution.
-Each of Texas's 254 counties has a single County Court, which shall be a "court of record" (section 15) with "jurisdiction as provided by law" (section 16), which is exclusive over "Class A" and "Class B" misdemeanors (offenses that can involve jail time), concurrent over civil cases concerning small to moderate amounts, and with appellate jurisdiction over justice of the peace and district / municipal court cases (involving a trial de novo if the lower court is not a "court of record").
-An elected County Judge shall preside over the County Court for a four-year term (section 15) and have "judicial functions as provided by law," who may be replaced in cases of judicial disqualification or recusal (section 16).
+In Texas, the county courts have original jurisdiction established under sections 15 to 17 of Article V of the state constitution.
+Each of Texas's 254 counties has a single county court, which shall be a "court of record" (section 15) with "jurisdiction as provided by law" (section 16), which is exclusive over "Class A" and "Class B" misdemeanors (offenses that can involve jail time), concurrent over civil cases concerning small to moderate amounts, and with appellate jurisdiction over justice of the peace and district / municipal court cases (involving a trial de novo if the lower court is not a "court of record").
+An elected county judge shall preside over the county court for a four-year term (section 15) and have "judicial functions as provided by law," who may be replaced in cases of judicial disqualification or recusal (section 16).
 Juries in criminal trials "shall consist of six persons; but no jury shall be empaneled to try a civil case unless demanded by one of the parties, who shall pay such jury fee therefor, in advance, as may be prescribed by law, unless the party makes affidavit that the party is unable to pay the jury fee" (section 17).

-Since the jurisdiction of County Courts and the judicial functions of the County Judge are both limited "by law" their extent is defined by legislative actions.
-County Judges do not require any formal qualifications in the discipline of law.
-Most are not qualified to practice law - in 2015, 42 of County Judges (17%) had graduated from Law school and only 40 (16%) were licensed to practice law.
-This can be problematic, but with a caseload well beyond the capabilities of a single person, the Texas Legislature has created County Courts-at-law where only qualified lawyers may preside, to which many of the judicial responsibilities of the County Judge have been transferred.
-Individual counties are free to strip the County Judge of all judicial responsibilities, but this has not occurred in most places; County Judges undertaking judicial activities draw a supplemental salary, and in 2011 the Houston Chronicle reported that 85% of counties had judges drawing this stipend.
-The judicial education officer at the Texas Association of Counties, David Hodges, has noted that the rate of cases being overturned is higher for both the County Courts-at-law and for District Court judges than it is for County Judges.
-Some County Judges view the County Courts-at-law as supplements to, rather than replacements of, the County Court's judicial functions and so choose to preside in some criminal matters.
+Since the jurisdiction of county courts and the judicial functions of the county judge are both limited "by law" their extent is defined by legislative actions.
+County judges do not require any formal qualifications in the discipline of law.
+Most are not qualified to practice law - in 2015, 42 county judges (17%) had graduated from Law school and only 40 (16%) were licensed to practice law.
+This can be problematic, but with a caseload well beyond the capabilities of a single person, the Texas Legislature has created county courts-at-law where only qualified lawyers may preside, to which many of the judicial responsibilities of the county judge have been transferred.
+Individual counties are free to strip the county judge of all judicial responsibilities, but this has not occurred in most places; county judges undertaking judicial activities draw a supplemental salary, and in 2011 the Houston Chronicle reported that 85% of counties had judges drawing this stipend.
+The judicial education officer at the Texas Association of Counties, David Hodges, has noted that the rate of cases being overturned is higher for both the county courts-at-law and for district court judges than it is for county judges.
+Some county judges view the county courts-at-law as supplements to, rather than replacements of, the county court's judicial functions and so choose to preside in some criminal matters.